 This is a quiet park that is worth a leisurely stroll around when the other parks get too overcrowded.
 The elegant Christ Church Cathedral, which was built in the late 1800s, can be seen from this park, as well.

-Malak’s Bed is located in Gatineau and offers otherworldly views of the tulips next to the Ottawa River and Canadian Museum of History.
+Malak’s Bed is located in Gatineau and offers otherworldly views of the tulips next to the Ottawa River and the Canadian Museum of History.
 This park also happens to honor the well-known Canadian photographer Malak Karsh.
 Karsh played a major role in helping with organizing the very first Canadian Tulip Festival.

 Lastly, Montcalm-Taché Park, in Gatineau, is a delightful park in the region that showcases multitudes of vivid flowers all around.
 You can also get the chance to see one of Gatineau’s oldest buildings here.

 The remarkable 75th anniversary of this festival of flowers was meant to happen in May of 2020.
 The Covid-19 pandemic happened to alter those plans, and instead, the management of the festival had no choice but to get creative and hold the festival virtually instead.
 High-quality footage and photography were used to capture the immense numbers of tulips, and people all around the globe were still able to appreciate the festival.

 The fact that the festival was able to be transferred to be completely virtual is honestly incredible when you think about how and why exactly the tradition of the Netherlands sending tulips to Canada began in the first place.
 When the festival eventually returns, it will be a tremendously joyous occasion for all.